Mott Haven, Bronx: "South Bronx" and late-20th century

 Mott Haven and Port Morris were the first neighborhoods to give rise to the term "South Bronx".
 Together, they were earlier known as the North Side or North New York.
-This area was part of New York County after the incorporation of Greater New York in 1898.
+This area was part of New York City after the incorporation of Greater New York in 1898.
 The Chase Manhattan Bank at Third Avenue and East 137th Street was originally the North Side Board of Trade Building (1912).
 It later became the North Side Savings Bank, which became the Dollar Dry Dock Savings Bank, which became Chase.

 In the 1940s when the Bronx was usually divided into the East Bronx and West Bronx, a group of social workers identified a pocket of poverty on East 134th Street, east of Brown Place, and called it the South Bronx.
 This area of poverty would spread in part due to an illegal practice known as blockbusting and to Robert Moses building several housing projects in the neighborhood.
 The poverty greatly expanded northward, following the post-war phenomenon colloquially referred to as white flight, reaching a peak in the 1960s when the socioeconomic North Bronx-South Bronx boundary reached Fordham Road.
 At this time a wave of arson destroyed or damaged many of the residential, commercial, and industrial structures in the area.

 During the course of Mott Haven's growth, the communities of Wilton and North New York were incorporated into it.
 Later attempts to market Mott Haven as the "Piano District" and the South Bronx as "SoBro" have not found traction.

 Redevelopment

-There has been a significant wave of residential redevelopment in the neighborhood especially along East 138th Street corridor with developments such as "The Joinery", the first luxury mid-rise condominium in the area, in addition to recently built affordable housing such as "Borinquen Court" and "Tres Puentes" apartment complex.
+There has been a significant wave of residential redevelopment and gentrification in the neighborhood especially along East 138th Street corridor with developments such as "The Joinery", the first luxury mid-rise condominium in the area, in addition to recently built affordable housing such as "Borinquen Court" and "Tres Puentes" apartment complex.
 Mott Haven is home to a community-supported agriculture program hosted at Brook Park.
 Recent development plans include two affordable rental buildings, a Hampton Inn by Monadnock Development and Signature Urban Properties, and the so-called Piano District.